hallfjonas/LCQPow/README.md

 ```

 ## Python Interface
 Thanks to a contribution by [Sotaro Katayama](https://github.com/mayataka) you can call the solver through its python interface.
-Doing so can be en/disabled by setting the flag **BUILD_PYTHON_INTERFACE=ON/OFF**, respectively.
-The python interface requires the **Eigen3** package.
-Make sure this is installed.
+Doing so can be en/disabled by setting the respective cmake flag.
+The python interface requires the **Python 3 development** package as well as **Eigen3**.
+Make sure these are installed.
 On Ubuntu this can be achieved by running
 ```
 apt install libeigen3-dev
 apt-get install python3-dev
-apt install python3.9-distutils
 ```

 ## MATLAB Interface